Feature Flags

 Resolution precedence

-1. global_override — if the registered ReleaseToggle sets global_override to a non-None value, that value wins for every tenant, regardless of what TMS sent.
-See Flipping a toggle on for everyone below.
+1. global_override — if the registered PreviewFeature sets global_override to a non-None value, that value wins for every tenant, regardless of what TMS sent.
+See Flipping a feature on for everyone below.

-2. Per-tenant valueget_tenant_settings().release_toggles[name] (the releaseToggles block on the wire), set through TMS without a release.
+2. Per-tenant valueget_tenant_settings().preview_features[name] (the previewFeatures block on the wire), set through TMS without a release.

 3. default — the registered fallback when the tenant hasn’t set a value.